tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que33)
 ### Can I use the hands-free mode during video calls in TRTC?
 Yes.
-You can use the hands-free mode by setting the audio route via the `setAudioRoute` API in native apps and the `sound-mode` attribute of the &lt;live-player&gt; tag in Mini Program.
+You can enable the hands-free mode by setting audio routes.
+In a native SDK, use the `setAudioRoute ` API to switch routes.

 [](id:que34)
 ### Does TRTC support volume reminders?